Who Are Licensed Physical Therapists (PT)?

 Does the PT communicate with my Doctor?

 Following an Evaluation, the PT sends a detailed report to the referring MD.
 As treatment continues, physical therapists document progress, conduct periodic examinations, identify areas requiring more or less attention, and modify treatments.
-Documentation is required by Medicare and health insurance companies.
+Documentation is required by Medicare and the File Life Insurance In Ohio.
 As part of the profession, PT’s are required to justify the reason for each physical therapy treatment session.
 Documentation is used to track the patient's progress and helps motivate the patient as they see the changes.

 Do I Need a Doctor’s Referral for PT?